-An internationally accredited learning model The UOC's programmes and courses have been accredited by national (AQU, AQU-AU-DIT, Spanish Universities Council) and international (UNWTO, TedQual and Euro-Inf) quality seals.
-The UK's Times Higher Education journal ranks the UOC among the 7 best universities in Spain (the only one that is online) and among the best 600 in the world.
-A certified internal quality assurance system AQU Catalunya (Catalan University Quality Assurance Agency) has certified the implementation of the UOC's internal quality assurance system (IQAS).
+Figures for 31 December 2021.
+Figures from the 2021/2022 academic year.
+An internationally accredited learning model The UOC's programmes and courses have been accredited by national (AQU, AQU-AUDIT, Spanish Universities Council) and international (UNWTO, TedQual and Euro-Inf) quality seals.
+The UK's Times Higher Education journal ranks the UOC among the world's leading 800 universities, and the only online university from Spain.
+We are the first Catalan university to have all our official programmes accredited AQU Catalunya (Catalan University Quality Assurance Agency) has certified the implementation of the UOC's internal quality assurance system (IQAS).
 The University has a single IQAS for the entire institution, covering all the official bachelor's and master's degree programmes it teaches.
 Certification of the IQAS ensures that the system is implemented and deployed at the centre - in this case, throughout the University - and that it is fit for the purpose of assuring the quality of the programmes taught at the UOC.
-Certification of the IQAS is the first step on the way to opting for institutional accreditation, a milestone to be gained this academic year, which will make it possible to accredit all the University's official bachelor's and master's degree programmes for a period of six years, which can be extended for equal periods upon submission to an external assessment process. ^{} Figures for 31 December 2020.
-Figures from the 2020/2021 academic year.
+Certification of the IQAS has led to institutional accreditation during the academic year 2021/2022, which makes it possible to accredit all the University's official bachelor's and master's degree programmes for a period of six years, which can be extended for equal periods upon submission to an external assessment process.
+Fransforming Higher Education in the Digital Age A university open to all The profile of UOC students is unique in that they have typically already gained qualifications and professional experience, and aim to make their studies compatible with their home and working lives, no matter where they live.

-03

-A university open to all

-The profile of UOC students is unique in that they have typically already gained qualifications and professional experience, and aim to make their studies compatible with their home and working lives, no matter where they live.
+m

 Profile of UOC students

-Figures from the 2020/2021 academic year

 The average UOC student is 30 years old.
 They have already gained qualifications and professional experience.

 They have family obligations and a career they want to make compatible with their studies.
 They value the flexible hours offered by the UOC and the ability to manage their time according to their own needs.
 They aspire to become a more qualified person and fulfil their dreams and ambitions.

-95,000 GRADUATES
+104,501 GRADUATES

-왕 87,500
+کچ 87,000 STUDENTS

-1,944 people certified with disability levels of 33% or above were studying at the UOC in the 2020/2021 academic year.
-Our university has the second largest number of students with disabilities in Spain.
+2,072 people certified with disability levels of 33% or above were studying at the UOC in the 2021/2022 academic year.
+We are one of the leading universities when it comes to the number of disabled students enrolled.

-57% WOMEN

-76%